-A Meeting with a Man who Changed History in Somaliland“Occasionally when travelling, one meets a person who has played an important part in history.
+A Meeting with a Man who Changed History in Somaliland“Occasionally, when travelling, one meets a person who has played an important part in history.
 I met him at the star attraction of Somaliland, if not on the entire horn of Africa.
-Las Geel is a collection of reportedly 7000 year old cave paintings that were only uncovered to Western eyes in 2002 by a French archaeological team.
+Las Geel is a collection of reportedly 7000-year-old cave paintings that were only uncovered to Western eyes in 2002 by a French archaeological team.
 I enjoy rock art, but nothing could have prepared me for this.
 Paintings of bovines, humans, anthropomorphic figures and even a giraffe covered numerous galleries that were astonishing for both their scale and the vibrancy of their colours.
-When I thought that the quality of the art could not get better, we scrambled across rocks to find it was surpassed by another incredibly gallery.
-I strongly suspect this will be the finest ancient rock art I will ever see.
+When I thought that the quality of the art could not get better, we scrambled across rocks to find another incredible gallery surpassed it.
+I strongly suspect this will be the most exceptional ancient rock art I will ever see.

 ‘The French group arrived in Berbera and went east.
 But they did not know where the paintings were.
 They had seen drawings of them, but that was all.
 They looked for three or four weeks before they came here.
 If they travelled west first, they would have found it quicker.’

-‘They came to my house and asked me if I had seen paintings.
-I said yes and they asked me to draw them.
+‘They came to my house and asked me if I had seen the paintings.
+I said yes, and they asked me to draw them.
 So I took a stick and drew them in the dirt.
-They were very interested in what I drew, they talked to each other a lot.
+They were very interested in what I drew, and they talked to each other a lot.
 They asked me if I could take them to the paintings.
-I said that I would and we went there.’
+I said that I would, and we went there.’

 He halted speaking, but there were still more to learn, so I asked ‘What did the French people do when they saw the paintings?’

 Muse replied, ‘They were very excited.
 They laughed and jumped and were very happy.
 They stayed for a while and went to Hargeisa to tell the President.’

 With barely a change in tone, he continued to his most important part of the story.